-In 2022, there are more than 51 million YouTube channels on the platform, all covering a huge range of ages, nationalities and levels of professionalism.
-So it's tricky to generalise about what software is normally used by YouTubers to edit their videos, as most people don't publically share this information.
+In 2024, there are more than 114 million YouTube channels on the platform, covering a huge range of ages, nationalities and levels of professionalism.
+So it's tricky to generalise about what software is normally used by YouTubers to edit their videos, as most people don't publicly share this information.

 In terms of overall popularity, iMovie is believed to the most widespread free editing software used by YouTubers, quite simply because it comes pre-installed on Apple devices, and does most of the basic things you need.